 Share This Post:

-The early Christian churches were diverse on multiple levels, which fulfilled the words of the prophet Isaiah that Jesus Christ quoted in Mark 11:17, “Is it not written, ‘My house shall be called a house of prayer for all the nations?’”
-The Apostle Paul personally experienced the abundant diversity in the church of Antioch, where for the first time Jewish and Gentile Christians worshipped God together as equals (Acts 11:19-26).
+The early Christian churches were diverse on multiple levels, which fulfilled the words of the prophet Isaiah, which Jesus Christ quoted in Mark 11:17, “Is it not written, ‘My house shall be called a house of prayer for all the nations?’”
+The Apostle Paul personally experienced the abundant diversity in the church of Antioch, where for the first time Jewish and Gentile Christians worshiped God together as equals (Acts 11:19-26).

 Our church should be a gathering of people radiantly living the command from Jesus when He said, “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 By this all will know that you are My disciples, if you have love for one another.”
 (John 13:34-35)